Sreyan88/BioAug/README.md

 2. Identify keywords and prepare your dataset in the format given in [sample-dataset](./sample-dataset/).
 We have uploaded the original datasets used in our paper in the [datasets](./datasets/) folder.
 We have also uploaded the datasets after keyword identification in the [spacy-datasets](./spacy-datasets/) folder.

-Given below is the required format of after keyword identification:
+Given below is the required format after keyword identification:

 ```
 Word \tabspace Label \tabspace Word Class (NOUN, PRONOUN, ...) \tabspace IsKeyword? (use BIO tagging scheme)